singodimejo/old-rock-paper-scissors/README.md

+#A Game of Rock-Paper-Scissors brought to the web!

-This is a very basic, prompt and alert box reliant, html and vanilla JS coded, game of Rock, Paper, and Scissors
+This is the good old game of Rock, Paper, and Scissors brought to the web!